ofirmanor/nicetable/README.md

 ````

 #### List of dicts
-This input is interpreted as list of rows, each with a dict of column name : column value pairs.
+This input is interpreted as list of rows, each with a dict of {column name : column value} pairs.
-*  If you do not specify column names, they will be collected from the input, as in the first example:
+*  If you *DO NOT* specify column names, they will be collected from the input, as in the first example:
  ````python
 from nicetable.nicetable import NiceTable